Luca-Vlk/Wordle-IBT/README.md

-## Wordle-Vuetify Project
+# Wordle-Vuetify Project
-# Authors: Merle Epping, Luca Völker and Matteo Nollenberg
+### Authors: Merle Epping, Luca Völker and Matteo Nollenberg
+### Note: This README is also included in the project itself
+#
+#

-# To start the game WITH a Database do following things:
+## To start the game WITH a Database do following things:

 Setup a local Database with mysql:
 - install mysql and set the password to: 1234